awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +  Parallel query doesn't apply to tables using the `COMPRESSED` or `REDUNDANT` row formats\.
 Use the `COMPACT` or `DYNAMIC` row formats for tables you plan to use with parallel query\.
 +  Aurora uses a cost\-based algorithm to determine whether to use the parallel query mechanism for each SQL statement\.
 Using certain SQL constructs in a statement can prevent parallel query or make parallel query unlikely for that statement\.
 For information about compatibility of SQL constructs with parallel query, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.
 +  Each Aurora DB instance can run only a certain number of parallel query sessions at one time\.
 If a query has multiple parts that use parallel query, such as subqueries, joins, or `UNION` operators, those phases run in sequence\.
 The statement only counts as a single parallel query session at any one time\.
 You can monitor the number of active sessions using the [parallel query status variables](#aurora-mysql-parallel-query-monitoring)\.
 You can check the limit on concurrent sessions for a given DB instance by querying the status variable `Aurora_pq_max_concurrent_requests`\.
 +  Parallel query is available in all AWS Regions that Aurora supports\.
-For most AWS Regions, the minimum required Aurora MySQL version to use parallel query is 1\.23 or 2\.09\.
+For most AWS Regions, the minimum required Aurora MySQL version to use parallel query is 2\.09\.
-+ Aurora MySQL 1\.22\.2, 1\.20\.1, 1\.19\.6, and 5\.6\.10a only:
-  + Using parallel query with these older versions involves creating a new cluster, or restoring from an existing Aurora MySQL cluster snapshot\.
-  + Parallel query doesn't support AWS Identity and Access Management \(IAM\) database authentication\.

 ### I/O costs<a name="aurora-mysql-parallel-query-cost"></a>